-As technology continues to rapidly evolve, it’s becoming increasingly important for children to have a strong foundation in STEM (science, technology, engineering, and mathematics) education.
+As technology continues to evolve, it’s becoming increasingly important for children to have a strong foundation in STEM (science, technology, engineering, and mathematics) education.
 One way to encourage this type of learning is through the use of STEM coding toys.
 These toys not only introduce children to basic coding concepts, but also promote critical thinking, problem-solving skills, and creativity.
 In this blog post, we’ll explore the benefits of STEM coding toys for child development and why they should be a part of every child’s playtime.

-The Benefits of Coding Toys for Your Child’s Growth
+3 Benefits of Coding Toys For Children

 - The Fisher-Price Code-a-Pillar is built for kids between the ages of 3 to 6 and serves as a great introduction to coding.
 Kids can rearrange interchangeable segments to control the movement of the toy caterpillar.

-- Learning Resources’ Botley the Coding Robot is ideal for kids aged 5 to 9 and helps introduce coding concepts through activities that teach coding logic, loops, and debugging.
+- Learning Resources Botley the Coding Robot is ideal for kids aged 5 to 9 and helps introduce coding concepts through activities that teach coding logic, loops, and debugging.

 - The Code & Go Robot Mouse by Learning Resources is a fun way for kids aged 5 to 9 to learn the basics of coding.
 The toy involves programming a robot mouse to navigate a maze.